asadhusain97/Smartphone-Price-Prediciton/README.md

 # Smartphone Price Prediction

 This repository contains the codes for a academic project I did at Purdue from Nov to Dec'2021.
+Learn more about the project [here](https://asadhusain97.github.io/projects/smartphonepricer.html)

 ## App Link